AneeshVRao/Atelier/README.md

 ## Problem Statement

 Most wardrobe apps focus on cataloging clothes.
-They miss the more useful question: *what should I wear today, given what's clean, what I've worn recently, and what the weather looks like?*
+They miss the more useful question: _what should I wear today, given what's clean, what I've worn recently, and what the weather looks like?_

 Atelier approaches this differently.
 It tracks wear frequency and laundry state per item, builds a profile of your actual style from usage patterns (not just what you say you like), and uses that context to generate practical outfit suggestions.

-The goal is simple: reduce morning decision fatigue by surfacing outfits that make sense for *your* wardrobe, *today*.
+The goal is simple: reduce morning decision fatigue by surfacing outfits that make sense for _your_ wardrobe, _today_.

 ---

 ## Core Features

 ### Wardrobe Management

 - Add, edit, and delete clothing items with detailed metadata
 - Fields include: category, color, secondary color, pattern, material, fit, style tags, occasion, season
-- Search and filter by any attribute
+- Search by name, category, brand, or color
+- Filter by category, color, or wash status
 - Sort by wear frequency, last worn date, or wash status

 ### Laundry Tracking

 - Track wear count per item with customizable wash thresholds
 - View items that need washing in a dedicated laundry basket
 - Log washes with type (machine, hand, dry clean) and notes